roytang/blog/content/replies/2013/12/ce85k4s/index.md

 - 3DS
 ---

-There is no other way to acquire those items other than renting/buying them from that guy.\n\nThat being said, do not be concerned by the item rental system, it's still a ridiculously good game even if you don't like it.\n\n
+There is no other way to acquire those items other than renting/buying them from that guy.

+That being said, do not be concerned by the item rental system, it's still a ridiculously good game even if you don't like it.